Leader's Challenge: Global Challenge

 Global Challenge is a yearlong experience for high school seniors designed to expand students’ worldview and explore leadership in a global context, beginning with a 3-day Summer Academy.

 Throughout their senior year, students participate in monthly seminars centered on issues related to global leadership, including intercultural communication, diplomacy, economics and development.
 In addition, they examine topics such as indigenous cultures, historic and current conflict, the role of women, human rights, and policies concerning the environment, health, and service.

 The cornerstone of Global Challenge is an international trip over Spring Break, in which students live and work with citizens of either Costa Rica or Slovakia, and have the opportunity to experience their culture and customs firsthand while making a difference in the community.

 Colorado Close Up

 Colorado Close Up has been the state's largest civic education initiative since 1979, bringing students from across Colorado to the state Capitol for three days.
 While visiting Denver, students have the opportunity to observe the state legislature and courts, meet with elected officials from each branch of government, and work with lobbyists and business leaders to discuss how they can impact their communities.

 Participants return home from Colorado Close Up with the knowledge and skills to identify problems and draw on local resources to create change in their communities.
 Colorado Close Up was absorbed by Leader's Challenge in 2006.

 Fees

-Each Leader's Challenge program requires a fee which covers all costs associated with participation, including materials, staffing, facilities, accommodations, meals, and honorariums.
+Each Leader's Challenge program requires a fee that covers all costs associated with participation, including materials, staffing, facilities, accommodations, meals, and honorariums.
 The program fee for each program is as follows: